-On January 23rd, over 100 You’re the Cure volunteers, survivors, students and teachers gathered in Phoenix for to raise awareness about the growing concerns around youth tobacco use and legislation that would limit youth access to tobacco products.
+On January 23rd, over 100 You’re the Cure volunteers, survivors, students and teachers gathered in Phoenix to raise awareness about the growing concerns around youth tobacco use and legislation that would limit youth access to tobacco products.
 Student groups from Cactus Shadows High School, Chandler High School, Iron Wood High School, and Mingus Union High School were all in attendance.
 During the event, volunteers met with lawmakers urging support for a package of tobacco control legislation.
 Below is a quick highlight of the bills included in the package:

 Electronic Smoking Devices